List of presidential trips made by Barack Obama (2010)

 This is a list of presidential trips made by Barack Obama during 2010, the second year of his presidency as the 44th president of the United States.
 During 2010, Obama traveled to eight nation states, in addition to many more trips made domestically.

-This list excludes trips made within Washington, D.C., the U.S. federal capital in which the White House, the official residence and principal workplace of the president, is located.
+This list excludes trips made within Washington, D.C., the US federal capital in which the White House, the official residence and principal workplace of the president, is located.
 Additionally excluded are trips to Camp David, the country residence of the president, and to the private home of the Obama family in Kenwood, Chicago.